 Students continue to prosper at the College.
-Overall success rates this year are expected to be 85%, compared with 86% last year.
+Overall success rates this year are expected to be similar to last year.
 The College continues to work hard to ensure that student achievement is kept at the top of everyone's agenda and is confident in its ability to maintain these high levels.